meshery/meshery/ui/README.md

 If you don't have the `mesheryctl` tool installed already, you can follow the [mesheryctl installation docs](https://docs.meshery.io/installation/mesheryctl) to install `mesheryctl` using various `package management` tools supported.

 #### 2. Development Build:
-For purposes of actively developing Meshery UI, you first need to install the dependeincies using `make setup-ui-libs` and then you can use either of the following approaches to build Meshery UI:
+For purposes of actively developing Meshery UI, you first need to install the dependencies using `make setup-ui-libs` and then you can use either of the following approaches to build Meshery UI:
-1. Follow the procedure mentioned in Step 1 (User build) above, and start Meshery UI sever on the 9081 port, and login to Meshery UI using eihter of the providers mentioned on the login page.
+1. Follow the procedure mentioned in Step 1 (User build) above, and start Meshery UI sever on the 9081 port, and login to Meshery UI using either of the providers mentioned on the login page.
 Then, to run a development server of Meshery UI, install the dependencies using the command mentioned above, then build the UI package and export it using the command `make build-ui`, and finally execute `make run-ui-dev` to run the livereload-nodemon server on port 3000.
     > **NOTE:** Please run the steps in order to avoid issues, as Meshery server should be running and logged-in before accessing the development server
     > on 3000 port.